 Alfred Dolge Soundboard and Felt Factory Complex, as shown in the Illustrated and Descriptive Catalogue, 1869–1892.
 Dolge developed a hammer press that is still in use today, and provided many components for piano builders, as well as piano tools and supplies for the industry:

 When I worked for Steinway in New York in the early 1980s, I had the opportunity to meet a number of colleagues who had experience working at other N.Y. piano factories, such as Sohmer and Janssen.
-My colleague, Terence Walsh, whom I worked with at Steinway Hall for several years, is now Final Voicing Inspector at the Steinway factory.
+My colleague, Terence Walsh (1954-2017), whom I worked with at Steinway Hall for several years, moved on to Final Voicing Inspector at the Steinway factory.
 Mr. Walsh came to Steinway from Baldwin’s C&A department in New York.
 Sohmer and Steinway employees were members of the same union, and Masuru Tsumita, one of my mentors, came over from Sohmer well before the firm moved to Connecticut.
 Tsumita later became head Piano Technician for the Juilliard School.

 Despite the fact that I had a full time union job at Steinway, I’d still moonlight to save money.
 One of the many after-hours jobs that I did was installing a new bass bridge in a Steinway “I” upright.
 John Ford, owner of Ford Piano Supply in the Inwood section of Manhattan, expertly duplicated the old split bridge, using maple from the lumber stock of the old Krakauer Piano factory in the Bronx (corner of 136/137th Avenues and Cypress), which had closed for good back in 1977.
 John Ford himself, had worked for some years at the Mathushek factory in the Bronx (corner of 132nd and Alexander Ave.).